arffsaad/arffsaad/README.md

 ### Hi there 👋

+- 🌱 Currently learning Spring Boot, Angular and Tailwind!
+Also actively learning DevOps and K8s
+- 🔭 Mainly developing in PHP.
+Great at Bash scripting as well!
+- ⚡ My biggest side interest is Automation and Smart Home Automation.

 <!--
 **arffsaad/arffsaad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.